Kapitänleutnant (Crew 36)

 Hans Trojer after joining the Kriegsmarine

-His first patrol in the North Atlantic was so successful (six ships for 29.682 tons), that he and his crew were mentioned in the daily Wehrmachtsbericht.
-He received his Knights Cross during his third patrol via radio transmission in March 1943.
+His first patrol in the North Atlantic was so successful (six ships totalling 29,682 tons), that he and his crew were mentioned in the daily Wehrmachtsbericht (Armed Forces bulletin).
+He was awarded the Knights Cross via radio during his third patrol in March 1943.

-On 8 Dec 1942 Trojer's boat, U-221, accidentally rammed the U-254 (Kptlt.
-Hans Gilardone) while the boats were on convoy operations in the North Atlantic.
-U-254 went down immediately with all but 4 of her crew (41 dead, including the Commander).
+On 8 Dec 1942 Trojer's boat accidentally rammed U-254 while the boats were on convoy operations in the North Atlantic.
+U-254 went down immediately with all but four of her crew (41 dead, including the Commander).
 U-221 herself was seriously damaged and unable to dive.
-Trojer aborted patrol and made for St. Nazaire, France, reaching base on 23 Dec.
-Trojer was absolved of any blame for the accident (Blair, 1998).
+Trojer abandoned the patrol and made for St. Nazaire, France, reaching base on 23 Dec.
+He was later absolved of any blame for the accident (Blair, 1998).

 Blair, C. (1998).
 Hitler’s U-boat War.
 The Hunted, 1942-1945.